 The recommended solution does not include the rehabilitation of existing infrastructure.
-Rehabilitating multiple existing buildings is impracticable and cost-ineffective.
+Rehabilitating multiple existing buildings is impracticable and not cost-effective.
 Such efforts are further constrained by nonstate ownership (i.e., county ownership) of all three buildings as well as by disruption to court and county operations and the lack of suitable swing space.